The slowness of SELECT COUNT(*) in MySQL 8.0 was fixed in 8.0.37!

 Operation verification

-Creating tables and populating them with data
+Creating a table and populating it with data

 When executing SELECT COUNT(*) on this table, it took about 0.04 seconds in MySQL 5.7.

-In a MySQL 8.0.28 environment, it took 0.8 seconds (about 20 times longer) as shown below.
+In a MySQL8.0.28 environment, it took 0.8 seconds (about 20 times longer) as shown below.

 Let's try upgrading this to MySQL 8.0.36.

-This is the latest compatible version with Aurora MySQL 3.07.0 as of June 2024.
+This is the latest version compatible with Aurora MySQL 3.07.0 as of June 2024.

 SELECT COUNT is still slow in this version.

-I will try upgrading to MySQL 8.0.37.
+I'll try upgrading to MySQL 8.0.37.

 As of June 2024, there are no Aurora MySQL releases compatible with this version.